 Publisher Rocket Review: Will This Help You Sell More Books?
-(2019)
+(2022)

 What is Publisher Rocket?

-Publisher Rocket is a tool that helps you understand how readers use Amazon and choose the books they buy.
+Publisher Rocket, formerly called KDP Rocket, is a keyword research tool that helps you understand how readers use Amazon and choose the books they buy.
 It’s compatible both with PCs and Macs, which is nice, and you can download it here.

 Publisher Rocket is essentially a research tool.
-It helps you understand what readers actually want, and how to connect with them with your books.
-Here are some things you can discover in Publisher Rocket:
+It helps self-published authors understand what readers actually want, and how to connect with them with your books.
+But it’s not just for self-published or independent authors—traditional publishers use it too.

 - What phrases Amazon buyers are actually searching for.